> Academic Programs > Dental Hygiene Programs > Admissions

 Writing Placement Exam

-All accepted students must take a Writing Placement Exam through the School of Continuing and Professional Studies of New York University.
-Pending the results of your mandatory writing placement exam, you may be required to take individual writing courses listed below before registering for Writing Workshop I. Exam scores are usually forwarded to the Dental Hygiene Office after two weeks of the exam date.
-You may contact our office at that time to receive your results.
+All admitted students must take a Writing Placement Exam through the School of Continuing and Professional Studies of New York University prior to the first day of mandatory orientation.
+Pending the results of your mandatory writing placement exam, you may be required to take individual writing courses listed below before registering for Writing Workshop I.

 - Effective Reading and Writing for College (non-credit course)

 - Grammar Strategies (non-credit course)

 - Intensive Writing (optional non-credit or 2 credit course)